-The table below presents certain information as to the only persons known to the Company to be the beneficial owners of more than 5% of the common stock of the Company as of January 19, 2018.
+The table below presents certain information as to the only persons known to the Company to be the beneficial owners of more than 5% of the common stock of the Company as of January 17, 2019.
 Except as otherwise noted, each of the beneficial owners listed below has sole voting and investment power with respect to the shares listed.

-Name and address of beneficial owner Amount and nature of beneficial ownership Percent of common stock outstanding Royce & Associates, LP 745 Fifth Avenue New York, New York 10151 1,287,727 (1) 12.0% GAMCO Asset Management Inc., et.al.
-One Corporate Center Rye, NY 10580 1,001,977 (2) 9.3% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 923,709 (3) 8.6% BlackRock Inc. 55 East 52 nd Street New York, New York 10055 745,137 (4) 6.9%
+Name and address of beneficial owner Amount and nature of beneficial ownership Percent of common stock outstanding GAMCO Investors, Inc. et.al.
+One Corporate Center Rye, NY 10580 1,383,844 (1) 13.1% Dimensional Fund Advisors LP Palisades West, Building One 6300 Bee Cave Road Austin, TX 78746 901,823 (2) 8.6% BlackRock Inc. 55 East 52nd Street New York, New York 10055 745,137 (3) 7.1% Royce & Associates, LP 745 Fifth Avenue New York, New York 10151 637,994 (4) 6.1% Renaissance Technologies LLC 559,800 (5) 5.3%

-- Royce & Associates, LP, a registered investment adviser, has sole voting and dispositive power with respect to these shares.
-The information provided is based upon a Schedule 13G/A dated January 17, 2018. - As reported in a Schedule 13D/A dated April 28, 2014, Gabelli Funds, LLC has sole voting and dispositive power with respect to 210,050 of these shares; GAMCO Asset Management Inc. has sole voting power with respect to 611,957 of these shares and sole dispositive power with respect to 648,557 of these shares; Teton Advisors, Inc. has sole voting and dispositive power with respect to 140,070 of these shares; Gabelli Securities, Inc. has sole voting and dispositive power with respect to 3,300 of these share; and Mario Gabelli is deemed to have beneficial ownership of the shares held by each of the foregoing persons.
+- As reported in a Schedule 13D/A filed on July 11, 2018, Gabelli Funds, LLC has sole voting and dispositive power with respect to 275,500 of these shares; GAMCO Asset Management Inc. has sole voting power with respect to 717,024 of these shares and sole dispositive power with respect to 852,274 of these shares; Teton Advisors, Inc. has sole voting and dispositive power with respect to 253,070 of these shares; Gabelli Securities, Inc. has sole voting and dispositive power with respect to 3,000 of these shares; and Mario Gabelli is deemed to have beneficial ownership of the shares held by each of the foregoing persons.
 See the Schedule 13D/A for certain disclaimers of beneficial ownership and interests of related entities in these shares. - Dimensional Fund Advisors LP ("Dimensional"), a registered investment adviser, may be deemed to have beneficial ownership of these shares which are held by certain investment companies, trusts and accounts for which Dimensional serves as investment manager, adviser or sub-adviser.
-Dimensional has sole dispositive power with respect to all of these shares and sole voting power with respect to 912,074 of these shares.
+Dimensional has sole dispositive power with respect to all of these shares and sole voting power with respect to 885,426 of these shares.
 Dimensional disclaims beneficial ownership of all such shares.
-The information provided is based upon a Schedule 13G/A dated February 9, 2017 by Dimensional. - BlackRock, Inc., as a parent holding company of certain investment advisory and management subsidiaries, has sole voting power with respect to 733,048 of these shares and sole dispositive power with respect to all of these shares.
-The information provided is based upon a Schedule 13G/A dated January 29, 2018.
+The information provided is based upon a Schedule 13G/A filed on February 9, 2018 by Dimensional. - BlackRock, Inc., as a parent holding company of certain investment advisory and management subsidiaries, has sole voting power with respect to 733,048 of these shares and sole dispositive power with respect to all of these shares.
+The information provided is based upon a Schedule 13G/A filed on January 29, 2018. - Royce & Associates, LP, a registered investment adviser, has sole voting and dispositive power with respect to these shares.
+The information provided is based upon a Schedule 13G/A filed on January 14, 2019. - Renaissance Technologies LLC ("Renaissance"), a registered investment adviser, may be deemed to have beneficial ownership of these shares which are held by certain investment companies, trusts and accounts for which Dimensional serves as investment manager, adviser or sub-adviser.
+Renaissance has sole dispositive power with respect to 545,890 of these shares and sole voting power with respect to 540,806 of these shares.
+The information provided is based upon a Schedule 13G filed on February 14, 2018.

-The following information with respect to beneficial ownership, as of January 19, 2018, of shares of common stock is furnished with respect to (i) each nominee for Director of the Company, (ii) each executive officer named in the Summary Compensation Table appearing later in this Proxy Statement and (iii) all current Directors and executive officers as a group:
+The following information with respect to beneficial ownership, as of January 17, 2019, of shares of common stock is furnished with respect to (i) each current Director and Director nominee of the Company, (ii) each executive officer named in the Summary Compensation Table appearing later in this Proxy Statement and (iii) all current Directors and executive officers as a group: